dfilaretti/img2ascii_rust/README.md

 <img src="imgs/mario.jpg" width="300">

-and converti it to grey scale:
+and converti it to grey scale

 <img src="imgs/mario-greyscale.jpg" width="300">

-So that each pixel can now be represented as a single "luminance" integer value (usually ranging from `0` to represent black to `255` for white)
+so that each pixel can now be represented as a single "luminance" integer value (usually ranging from `0` to represent black to `255` for white)

 ### Mapping pixels to characters

-Now the idea is to map each pixel in the original image to an ASCII character based on its luminance.
+The basic idea is to map each pixel in the image to a single ASCII character based on the pixel's brightness (or luminance).
-For example, a very dark pixel gets mapped to a character such as `@` while a bright one will get something like `.` (or even an empty space, which is a valid ASCII character,  in case it's completely white).
+For example, a very dark pixel could be  mapped to something like `@` while a bright one could be mapped to something like `.` (or even an empty space).

-This is a good starting point:
+This is a good starting point for a mapping function:

 ```rust
 /// Convert a luminance value to a character